 LPG, PNG prices today: Check domestic, commercial cylinder rates in Delhi, Mumbai, Kolkata, Bengaluru, other cities

-The price of the domestic cylinder remained unchanged at Rs 913.
-However, the OMCs increased the price of the commercial cylinder on April 1 due to a 44 percent increase in the Saudi Contract Price.
+The prices of domestic cylinders remained steady at Rs 913.
+However, the OMCs hiked the price of commercial cylinders due to a 44 percent increase in the Saudi Contract Price.

-LPG, PNG Prices Today: Amid uncertainty over the second round of peace talks between the United States and Iran, and the continued blockade of the Strait of Hormuz, concerns over LPG imports have increased.
-Iranian Foreign Minister Abbas Araghchi and other officials arrived in Islamabad on Friday, signaling fresh diplomatic efforts to start peace talks between Iran and the US.
-However, a top Iranian official confirmed that the Minister will not have direct talks with the US delegation.
-Instead, Pakistan will convey Tehran’s concerns to Washington through indirect channels.
-The developments are very crucial for India, which imports 90 percent of its LPG from the Gulf countries.
-The OMCs increased the price of the 19-kg commercial LPG cylinder by Rs 195.50 to Rs 2,078.50.
-However, the prices of the 14.2-kg domestic cylinder remain unchanged.
-The increase in commercial LPG prices from April 1 has been attributed to a 44 percent increase in the Saudi Contract Price, which climbed from USD 542 per tonne in March to USD 780 per tonne in April.
+LPG, PNG, Prices Today: Amid the ongoing tensions in West Asian countries and the blockade of the Strait of Hormuz due to the United States–Iran conflict, the prices of LPG remain under close watch.
+Any development regarding the conflict or Hormuz is crucial for India, which imports over 40 percent of its crude oil and 90 percent of its LPG from West Asian countries.
+The supply chain has already been disrupted, impacting the prices and consumption of cooking gas in the country.
+The OMCs increased the price of a 19-kg commercial LPG cylinder by Rs 195.50 to Rs 2,078.50.
+However, the price of the domestic cylinder (14.2 kg) remained unchanged.

+The increase in the price of 19 kg cylinders from April 1 is linked to a 44 percent hike in the Saudi Contract Price.
+The price of SCP rose from USD 542 per tonne in March to USD 780 per tonne in April.

 |Cities